Easy energy saving tips

 - considering how much light is needed to sufficiently light an area and using the lowest wattage globe you can

-- installing a sensor on outdoor lights, so they only switch on with movement and turn off after a short period.
+- installing a sensor on outdoor lights so that they only switch on with movement and turn off after a short period.

 - using smaller kitchen appliances rather than larger ones where possible, eg a toaster oven instead of the grill, the microwave instead of the oven